 With the year-long curriculum, students explore molecular biology (Fall term), genetics (Winter term), and genomics (Spring term).
-The course content does not divide neatly into three distinct areas of inquiry; however, we maintain a relative emphasis during the sequence.
+The Fall term focuses upon molecular biology; however, Winter and Spring terms are a mix of genetics and genomics throughout.

 Note: When the course is offered for winter/spring term only, the course is not a compressed or accelerated version of the academic year-long offering.
 The course emphasizes molecular biology and genetics.
 Student understanding and prior knowledge determine what portion of the genomics lessons are taught.